alexsbryan/house-mesh/README.md

 # house-mesh

-Your laptop stays your laptop.
-The people you trust can reach the things you choose to share, by name, with their verified identity already attached.

-No central cabinet for everyone's files.
-No port forwarding.
-No VPN.
-No login page.
-No deploy step.

-This is a small example of a larger idea:

-- **Commonwealth is the trusted messenger and shared notebook.** It checks who is asking, carries requests, and keeps the group's record consistent.
-- **Your app is your workbench.** It owns its data and decides what that data means.
-A chore list, media server, printer queue, or experiment can use the same messenger.

-The word **rail** means the dependable shared software channel underneath the apps.
-It is not another physical network.
-The point is to make the shared workshop a normal place to run an app, not a special remote-inference feature.

-Four ways in, depending on what you came for:

-- **Run something a housemate published** — the five-minute setup below, then `svrn mesh app <person> chores`.
-- **Publish your own** — `chores.py` in this repository is the whole app; run it with `svrn run --as chores -- python3 chores.py` and edit the task list.
+A house full of laptops, and each one has something worth sharing: a chore list, a Jellyfin library, a printer queue.
+The usual answers are a server someone has to run, or a cloud account that owns the data and wants everyone to log in.

+This is the other answer.
+Each app stays on the laptop that runs it.
+The people in your mesh reach it by name, and it sees who is asking without a login page, because the daemon already checked.
+There's no port forwarding, no VPN, and no deploy step.

+The mesh carries requests and proves identity.
+Your app owns its data and decides what it means.
+That split is the whole idea, and the two scripts in this repository are small enough to read in one sitting:

+- `chores.py` — an app that says hello to each housemate by name.
-- **Merge everyone's collections** — `library.py` asks each media server the same question; `python3 library.py list`.
+- `library.py` — asks every housemate's Jellyfin the same question and merges the answers into one list.
-- **Go under the pattern** — the three headers in the first demo are the seam: any HTTP server on localhost plus those headers is a house app.

-## See the idea in five minutes
+## Set up the mesh

-Install the same prebuilt `svrn` command on each machine.
-Nothing is built from source.
+Install `svrn` on each machine.
+It's a prebuilt binary; nothing is compiled.

 ```sh
 curl -fsSL https://svrnme.sh/install.sh | sh
 ```

-**One machine founds the mesh.** If the house will also share inference, make it the machine with the GPU; otherwise any always-on box will do.
+One machine founds the mesh.
+If the house will share inference too, make it the one with the GPU; otherwise any always-on box will do.

 ```sh
 svrn setup